 Students with an SAT essay score of 1-5 or 9-12 will receive an automatic placement and do not need to complete the placement exercise.

-Students who have completed a composition course with a grade of C- or higher at another accredited college or university can be exempted from taking an English Composition course or received a score of 4 or 5 on the AP Language/Composition test.
+Students who have completed a composition course with a grade of C- or higher at another accredited college or university or who have received a score of 4 or 5 on the AP language or composition test can be exempted from taking an English composition course.

 To start the English composition placement, students can click here and log into Blackboard using their username and password.